yliess86/PhDThesis/thesis.md

 <!-- ===================== [START] PART CONTRIBUTIONS ===================== -->
 # Contributions in Automatic Lineart Colorization {#sec:IV}

+This chapter discusses the main contributions of this thesis dissertation in relation to the related work presented in the previous chapter (see @sec:III).

+Section @sec:IV.1 presents a recipe for generating clean datasets for the task of automatic colorization based on a synthetic pipeline [@hati_2019; @hati_2023].
+The linearts and color hint maps are generated from original illustrations scrapped online and manually filtered for their perceptieve quality and consistancy.
+The same pipeline is used with minor modification throuhought the three approaches proposed in sections @sec:IV.2, @sec:IV.3, and @sec:IV.4.

+Section @sec:IV.2 introduces PaintsTorch [@hati_2019]; a double +gan generator that improves generation quality compared to previous work while allowing realtime interaction with the end user.
+It demonstrates the impact and the necessity of cleaner and specialized datasets, but also introduces a double generator to enforce consistency in the lineart and help the network untangle its internal representation.
+The resulting colorizations are more consistent, robust, and visually pleasing in comparison to previous methods.

+Section @sec:IV.3 presents StencilTorch [@hati_2023], an upgrade of PaintsTorch, shifting the colorization problem to in-painting with masks allowing for human-machine collaboration to emerge as a natural workflow where the input of a first pass becomes a potential input for a second.

+Section @sec:IV.4 discusses an unfished follow up work to PaintsTorch and StencilTorch called StablePaint.
+StablePaint is an exploration of the use of [+ddm]{.plural} for automatic lineart colorization.
+It sacrifises inference speed for flexibility and quality.
+Those type of models natively enable workflows such as colorization, in-painting, out-painting, the creation of variations of the same artwork, and eliminates the need for an external feature extractor.
+The challenge resides in the model conditionning.
+This section ends with a presentation of a more recent work ControlNet from Zhang et al. [@zhang_2023] which successfully solved this exploration.

 ## Method and Implementation {#sec:IV.1}

-In this chapter, we discuss the methodology used throughout this thesis dissertation.
-The dataset curation is described in @sec:dataset-curation, the objective evaluation process in @sec:objective-eval, the subjective evaluation in @sec:subjective-eval, the implementation details in @sec:implementation, and the reproducibility in @sec:reproducibility.
+In this section, we discuss the methodology used throughout this thesis dissertation @sec;IV.1.1.
+The dataset curation is described in @sec:IV.1.2, the objective evaluation process in @sec:IV.1.4.1, the subjective evaluation in @sec:IV.1.4.2, the implementation details and the reproducibility in @sec:IV.1.5.

 ### Synthetic Dataset Pipeline {#sec:IV.1.1}

 The challenge of anime lineart colorization faces a lack of available datasets with perceptive qualitative content.
 To acquire corresponding pairs of lineart and illustrations, online scraping and synthetic lineart extraction are the methods used by the majority of the contributions in the literature [@ci_2018; @zhang_richard_2017; @petalicapaint_2023; @paintschainer_2018].

-![Randomly sample illustrations extracted from the Danbooru dataset [@danbooru_2020].
+![Random sample illustrations extracted from the Danbooru dataset [@danbooru_2020].
 The dataset is mixing styles, quality, and image nature such as comic pages, photos, illustrations, and more.](./figures/meta_danboruu_samples.png){#fig:meta_danboruu_samples}

 Currently, there are few public datasets available for the community [@danbooru_2020; @danboo_region_2020], the content of which is not uniform in terms of perceptual quality, image nature (e.g. comics pages, photos), and contains illustrations from different artists with varied skill levels and styles (see @fig:meta_danboruu_samples).
 To address this, we have curated a custom dataset.